 Although seniors are more likely to experience sciatic pain, younger to middle aged people are afflicted in greater numbers having significant impact in their working and social lives.
 Sciatica can be debilitating for younger or middle aged people who have jobs where sitting is unavoidable in say an office environment and this is particularly the case where driving is involved and you do not have the ability to get up and walk around.

 Around 50% of pregnant women get pregnancy related low back pain.
 Some of this is standard lumbar pain that may lead to sciatic pain symptoms, but more is related to pelvic girdle pain (PGP).

-Recovery usually takes up to six weeks and there’s no quick-fix solution.
-If the sciatic pain goes beyond six weeks it can take several months to recover and in rare cases it can lead to chronic pain.
-Healing is not always easy, and for many the pain can be difficult to manage without the right help
+Recovery can take up to six weeks and there’s no quick-fix solution.
+If the sciatic pain goes beyond six weeks it can take several months to recover and in rare cases can lead to chronic pain.
+Healing is not always easy, and for many the pain can be difficult to manage without the right help and reassurance.

-If it’s not properly managed sciatica can begin to seriously impair your quality of life and lead to mood swings, depression and a sense of hopelessness.
-Pain medication can help to manage the pain, but these are ineffective at helping you to heal and can spiral into increasing levels of dependence.
-Fortunately, there are many simple but effective ways of managing the condition and the road to recovery.
+If it’s not properly managed sciatica can begin to impair your quality of life and lead to mood swings, depression and a sense of hopelessness.
+Pain medication can help to manage the pain, but these alone cannot help you to heal and can spiral into increasing levels of dependence.
+Fortunately, there are many simple and effective ways of managing the condition and the road to recovery.
 It’s a matter of finding the right approach for you.